 Getting Found: SEO for Digital Repositories

-This activity is part of the IMLS-funded project "Getting Found: Search Engine Optimization for Digital Repositories" which aims to develop strategies for improving the visibility of library digital repositories in Internet search engines.
+This activity was part of the IMLS-funded project "Getting Found: Search Engine Optimization for Digital Repositories" which looked to develop strategies for improving the visibility of library digital repositories in Internet search engines.

 The goals of this activity are to: